Category: Victimology

 This is the “mask” — public morality and virtue-signaling that conceals private exploitation.

-Allan’s posts about Christian virtue, cute kittens, and family values serve as intentional public distractions from his private reality.
+Allan’s posts about Christian virtue, cute kittens, travel to beautiful places, and family values serve as intentional public distractions from his private reality.

 In present-day Mexico — where violence against women is layered, nuanced, and multidimensional — these patterns are part of a continuum of harm that too often ends in femicide.